-Liabilities were approximately \$7.7 million as of June 30, 2019, a decrease of approximately \$18.6 million from the prior year.
-Of this change, approximately \$16.4 million relates to a decrease in accrued expenses and accounts payable (\$3.1 million in Innovation Institute, primarily related to less R&D Matching Grant Fund financial assistance expenses; \$12.6 million in MBI, related to payment in FY19 of prior years' accruals of \$8.2 million for the KCST-Axia Arbitration Award, \$4.0 million for the G4S settlement, as well as other Last Mile grants payments; and \$0.7 million in MeHI, related to payment in FY19 of prior year Connected Communities grants).
-Unearned Revenue also decreased by \$2.2 million due to MBI and Innovation Institute grant expenses recognized and the associated revenue becoming earned in the fiscal year ending June 30, 2019.
+Liabilities were approximately \$8.9 million as of June 30, 2020, an increase of approximately \$1.3 million from the prior year.
+Of this change, approximately \$4 million relates to a decrease in accrued expenses (\$1.1 million in Innovation Institute, primarily related to less R&D Matching Grant financial assistance expenses and \$2.9 million in MBI, related to fewer Last Mile grants expenses); offset by a \$3.3 million increase in Unearned Revenue due to MBI revenue received and the associated costs not yet incurred and an increase in due to other funds of \$1.9 million primarily related to capital contributions..